storpool/ixgbevf-udevhelper/README.md

 There is DEBUG variable that if set to anything will trigger the udev helper script to log more info to syslog.

-Some CentOS kernels has issue with setting the MTU on the VFs before parent interface is up with proper MTU.
-To solve this uncomment the following to set the parent interface before setting the MTU on the slaves `SET_PARENT_MTU=yes`

 ### /etc/network/interfaces
 * create configuration for the VF interface

 Please note that the VF interfaces are manageable after the physical interface is up.

 ---
-Copyright (c) 2015-2016 StorPool Storage AD
+Copyright (c) 2015-2017 StorPool Storage AD